Flood information

 The NSW SES provides information on how to prepare for and respond to floods in the Lismore LGA.

+The Bureau of Meteorology (BoM) issues flood forecasts and warnings, including Flood Watches for expected flooding and Flood Warnings for ongoing or imminent flooding.
 Severe Weather Warnings may be issued for flash flooding.
 The BoM may also provide local flood advisories with details on the expected impact of the flood and recommended actions.

 Lismore flood heights

-The highest flood on record in Lismore was on 28 February, 2022, where the flood level reached 14.4m
+The highest flood on record in Lismore was on 28 February, 2022, where the flood level reached 14.4m.

-A flood in March 2017 the water reached 11.6m.
+The flood in March 2017 reached a level of 11.6m.

 A graph showing the history of Lismore flood events from 1876 to 2022.